lenerd/papo-project/code/src/go/go.md

 ### Todo

+* Fix the group function
+* Remove move approximation
-* test everything and maybe improve the functions a bit
+* Test everything and maybe improve the functions a bit

 SGF Implementation